Wetland Delineation

 Recorded lectures, readings, and quizzes designed to test your understanding will be provided through Canvas, the online course platform used by the Universities of Wisconsin.
 Instructions for accessing the Canvas course will be sent closer to the start date.

-Live online lectures will be available via Zoom links in the same Canvas course in which you completed your asynchronous online sessions.
+A live, online session will be available via Zoom links in the same Canvas course in which you completed your asynchronous online sessions.

 In-person field work